 - the purpose of the code

-If your proposal does not exactly meet the acceptable outcome, or there is no acceptable outcome specified, you will need to demonstrate how the proposal meets the performance outcome.
+If your proposal does not exactly meet the acceptable outcome, or there is no acceptable outcome specified, demonstrate how the proposal meets the performance outcome.

 There is no ‘relaxation’ of an acceptable outcome.

-If an acceptable outcome is not met, or there is no acceptable outcome specified, you must address the performance outcome.
+If an acceptable outcome is not met, or there is no acceptable outcome specified, address the performance outcome.

 If you require more information or assistance, please contact Council.